Kotlin/kotlinx.serialization/docs/formats.md

    F6        # primitive(22)
 ```

-When annotated with `@CborArray`, serialization of the same object will produce a Cbor array: bytes `0x8226F6`, or in diagnostic notation:
+When annotated with `@CborObjectAsArray`, serialization of the same object will produce a Cbor array: bytes `0x8226F6`, or in diagnostic notation:

 ```
 82    # array(2)